-Over the past years, the "online learning revolution" has generated a lot of excitement, specifically about their potential for broad, free access to educational opportunities.
-One of the greatest barriers is that an estimated 4.2 billion people still lack Internet access.
-Countries with the least Internet access are the same countries with the least access to quality education in general -- fewer qualified teachers per student, fewer books, etc. Although Internet access will continue to spread over the next few decades, we believe that simply waiting around for things to change will leave generations of learners behind, and we're not willing to wait and watch that happen.
-We have dedicated ourselves to building solutions for distributing and hosting Open Educational Resources via low-bandwidth and offline channels, taking advantage of existing infrastructure or low-cost and low-power hardware solutions.
+The "online learning revolution" has generated excitement about the potential for broad, free access to educational resources.
+One of the greatest barriers is that an estimated 4.5 billion people still lack Internet access.
+Countries with the least Internet access are the same countries with the least access to quality education in general, including fewer qualified teachers per student and fewer educational materials.
+Although Internet access will continue to spread over the next few decades, we believe that simply waiting for improved internet access will leave generations of learners behind, and we're not willing to wait and watch that happen.
+We have dedicated ourselves to building solutions for distributing and hosting open educational resources via low-bandwidth and offline channels, taking advantage of existing infrastructure or low-cost and low-power hardware solutions.

 KA Lite, our open-source platform for viewing and interacting with Khan Academy videos and exercises, can be used even when no Internet is available.
 Students can connect to the server from within a classroom or other space, on a laptop, tablet, or desktop computer, or it can be installed directly on a learner's computer for portable access.
-KA Lite has already been installed in over 160 countries, reaching an estimated 2.1 million learners, in contexts as varied as rural schools, orphanages, community centers, refugee camps, prisons, and homes.
-Check out our map of current known installations.
+KA Lite has already been installed in 200 countries and territories, reaching an estimated 4.5 million learners, in contexts as varied as rural schools, orphanages, community centers, refugee camps, prisons, and homes.
+Check out our map of current deployments and installations.

-Kolibri, an application in development, is Learning Equality’s updated response to educational inequality caused by limited connectivity.
-Kolibri is an open-source platform that is built to enable seamless authoring, peer-to-peer sharing, and engages users with educational content, without the need for Internet.
-Learning Equality is working to combine a vast library of educational content from sources all over the web, and will make the content available completely offline, on low-cost devices.
-Instructors and organizations will be able to create locally relevant customized educational curricula that fit their regional context, by open content and materials they create themselves.
-Kolibri will also include tools for self-paced, collaborative learning to provide instant feedback for students and teachers, and personalized recommendations to enable students to work at their own pace with support from mentors and peers in a blended learning context.
+Kolibri is Learning Equality’s updated response to educational inequality caused by limited connectivity.
+Kolibri is an open-source platform that is built to enable seamless authoring and peer-to-peer sharing, and engage users with educational content without the need for Internet.
+Through Kolibri, Learning Equality combines a vast, curated library of educational content from sources all over the globe, and makes the content available completely offline, on low-cost devices.
+Instructors and organizations can create locally relevant, customized educational curricula that fit their context, including both global open content and locally-sourced/created materials.
+Kolibri also includes tools for self-paced, collaborative learning to provide instant feedback for students and teachers, and personalized recommendations to enable students to work at their own pace with support from mentors and peers in a blended learning context.